-snow wax
+Snow wax

-From “killing” pests to “keeping them alive”
+From "killing" pests to "saving them alive"

 Insects that produce snow wax

-Snow wax product series list
+Yukiro product series list

 product seriesProduct nameshape